The Fly II: Production

+On the writing process, Walas stated:

+Oh those poor guys, they (the Wheat brothers) got caught in a huge vise between the studio, Mel Brooks, the producer, and myself.
+Everybody was giving them a lot of input and pressure.
+They formulated the basic script, almost an outline of what everyone was talking to them about.
+It helped tremendously because up to that point there hadn't been a clear vision of what FLY II was supposed to be.
+They needed somebody to finish the script, so Frank Darabont came on.
+He brought some real powerful dynamics to the story.
+The whole dog scene was his idea.
+He gave the major drama more power.

+Despite the improvements Darabont brought to the script, the set production date meant that Darabont was only able to work on roughly half the script with the cast and crew ad libbing certain scenes and dialogue exchanges as needed.

+Tom Sullivan worked as a sculptor for the film's visual effects.

 Geena Davis, who played Veronica Quaife in the first film, was replaced by Saffron Henderson for the sequel, as Davis refused to reprise her role due to her character's death in the first act disallowing the opportunity for character development.
 Keanu Reeves was offered the role of Brundle but turned it down as he disliked the script.
 Josh Brolin was passed after a failed audition for the role.
-The Fly II is an early entry in the filmography of Frank Darabont, who co-wrote the screenplay.
-Tom Sullivan worked as a sculptor for the film's visual effects.

 Release

 Home media

-The film was released on VHS by 20th Century Fox Home Entertainment, and in 2000, the film was released on DVD as a double feature with The Fly.
+The film was released on VHS by CBS/FOX Video on August 3, 1989, and re-released on February 6, 1992.

+In 2000 the film was released on DVD as a double feature with The Fly.
 The film received a standalone DVD release on October 5, 2004.

 In March 2017, Australian distribution company Via Vision Entertainment released a five-disc, region-free box set containing the original 1958 The Fly, its sequels Return of the Fly and Curse of the Fly, the 1986 version of The Fly, and The Fly II on Blu-ray.